Home Migration Canada Immigration: How Does Canada Healthcare System work?

 In 2009, Canada spent 11.4 percent of its Gross Domestic Product on health care, which places it at the slightly higher end of the OECD countries: An MRI that costs, on average, $1,200.

-It could also be attributed to lower administrative costs: According to a report by the Health Affairs study found that; American doctors spent $82,975, compared to Canadian doctors that spent $22,205 each year on what they spend on private insurance companies, Medicare and Medicaid.
+It could also be attributed to lower administrative costs: According to a report by the Health Affairs study, found that; American doctors spent $82,975, compared to Canadian doctors who spent $22,205 each year on what they spent on private insurance companies, Medicare and Medicaid.

 A quick analysis of this situation leads us to conclude that, despite everything, the Canadian health system has certain negative points.